To be a recognized student organization at UNC, groups must submit new chartering information, complete with signatures, every year.

 B. Club Membership Qualifications:

-- Only student members should be eligible for voting rights and authorizing financial matters.
+- Have only student members holding voting rights and authorizing financial actions.

-- Membership requirements must not conflict with the Student Senate Affirmative Action and Equal Opportunity policies.
+- Have membership requirements that do not conflict with the Student Senate Affirmative Action and Equal Opportunity policies outlined in Chapter XIII of the Student Senate Bylaws.

 C. Club Leadership Qualifications:

-- Student Executive Officers must selected or elected by the membership of their organization, as per the club's Constitution.
+- Be appointed or elected by the membership of the organization.

 - The majority of the officers must be students.
 Non-students may hold advisory position.

-- If the leadership wishes to request funding, three (3) Student Executive Officers will be responsible for signing work copies, one of whom will maintain financial records.
+- If the leadership wishes to request funds, two student leaders will be responsible for signing work copies to the Clubs and Organizations Business Office one of which will be kept for financial records.

-- All student clubs and organizations must function with counsel and guidance from a UNC administrative, faculty, or staff advisor.
+D. Advisor Qualifications: All clubs must function with counsel and guidance from a University administrative, faculty, or staff advisor.
+That advisor shall:

-- The Advisor shall be selected by the student membership as outlined in the organization's Constitution.
+- Be selected by the student membership as outlined in the organization's Constitution.

 - Provide guidance in program and financial matters.